AmziLS/AmziProlog/eclipse_plugin/workspace/com.amzi.prolog-update_site/BUILD-README.md

 2. Wait for the background task to finish (progress bar in the bottom right)
 3. The result will be available in `../../../../eclipse_IDE_plugin_update_site`

+## Automatically uploading the update site

+If you already have cloned https://github.com/AmziLS/eclipse_IDE_plugin_update_site into the same directory as mentioned above, relevant files will be overwritten, and you can simply check in the changes and synch with GitHub.
+As users will update from https://raw.github.com/AmziLS/eclipse_IDE_plugin_update_site/master/ they will automatically optain the latest changes.

 ## Troubleshooting

 If the update_site cannot be built, make sure the feature name, path and version under `Site Map|Managing the Site` in the site.xml-editor is still correct.
 (The Site Manifest Editor can be opened by double clicking site.xml.)